What to Do When Baby Refuses the Bottle

 Although oral motor dysfunction is typically diagnosed after a child is eating solids and speaking, early signs could include difficulty with sucking from bottles and choking or gagging when eating or drinking.
 There are many reasons why oral motor function can become impacted, and your pediatrician or a feeding specialist should be able to help diagnose it.

-There are a lot of reasons why baby might be refusing the bottle, whether they’re turning their nose up from the get go or quite suddenly a snob.
+There are a lot of reasons why baby might be refusing the bottle, whether they’re turning their nose up from the get go or quite suddenly picky.
 Either way, it never hurts to consult your pediatrician to see if there may be a medical cause to the bottle refusal.

 Getting the hang of breastfeeding can take some time.
 Once baby is in the swing of things, many mothers opt to pump so they have the option of also feeding their babies with expressed breast milk from a bottle.
 If your breastfed baby won’t take a bottle, you’re not alone—it can be a tricky transition.
 The reasons your breastfed baby is refusing the bottle could be one of the ones above, or it could be something else, including:

 If you’re breastfeeding, introducing a bottle may not be a priority at first.
 Most lactation consultants recommend waiting a bit to ensure baby really gets the hang of breastfeeding first.
-O’Connor suggests waiting until breastfeeding is second nature, around 6 to 12 weeks.
+Most pediatricians recommend introducing a bottle when breastfeeding is well established, around a month.
 But if you know you need to return to work soon—or you just need some more freedom—Marquez recommends introducing a bottle around the three- to four-week mark.
 “I have seen way too many moms wait several months before introducing the bottles, and many babies are resistant at that point, creating a very stressful situation for everyone involved,” adds Marquez.

 The position in which you are trying to bottle feed can also have an impact.
 Parents accustomed to breastfeeding may try to situate baby in a more horizontal position.
 But O’Connor warns that bottles flow differently, so it’s important to put your little one in a more upright position.